 Color only in games barrier

-Works well: “Enemies are also marked with a symbol/use a red triangle so I can easily identify them.”
+Works well: “Enemies are also marked with a symbol or use a red triangle so I can easily identify them.”

 Chart labels barrier